-The current body of work in which I'm immersed relies heavily on time spent in the hypnagogic state—that lovely place in between sleep and wakefulness.
-Inspired by Max Richter's composition "Sleep," and the music of Son Lux, these synesthetic paintings depict deeply subconscious, highly abstract imagery.
+The current body of work in which I'm immersed relies heavily on time spent in the hypnagogic state—that lovely place between wakefulness and sleep.
+Inspired by Max Richter's composition "Sleep," and the music of Son Lux and Thom Yorke, these synesthetic paintings depict deeply subconscious and abstract imagery.
 Spending so much time in this space has been unsettling and uncomfortable, but highly rewarding.
 The novelty and beauty of the images I'm seeing is unmatched.
-Keep reading for more about this evolving body of work called “SLEEP/WAKE.”
+Read on for more about this evolving body of work called “SLEEP/WAKE.”

 SLEEP / WAKE